 - How do students take the assessment?

 - The assessment is administered by a computer.
 A computer lab may be utilized to administer the assessment to an entire class or group of students.
 The assessment may also be administered in a classroom setting where students can take turns using classroom computers.

 - What does “computer adaptive” mean?

 - Computer-adaptive testing is a computer-based assessment that adapts to each student’s response.
 If a student answers a question correctly, the computer administers a more difficult item.
 If the student answers incorrectly, a less difficult item is presented.
 ISIP™ uses interactive content to measure a student’s reading or math ability and skill development with computer-adaptive technology.

 - What do the results of the assessment show?

 - Students’ responses classify them into one of three tier levels: Tier 1, Tier 2, and Tier 3.
-Tier 1 students function at or near their expected grade level and may need only intermittent interventions to sustain their academic growth.
-Tier 2 students function below their expected grade level and need continual intervention to accelerate achievement.
-Tier 3 students function two or more levels below their expected grade level and need intensive intervention for their reading or math skills to improve.
+Tier 1 students are on track to meet grade level expectations and may need only intermittent interventions to sustain their academic growth.
+Tier 2 students are at some risk of not meeting grade level expectations and need continual intervention to accelerate achievement.
+Tier 3 students are at significant risk of not meeting grade level expectations and need intensive intervention for their reading or math skills to improve.
 Classification is shown in each subtest as well as in overall reading ability.
 The percentiles for the tier levels are 40th percentile and above for Tier 1, 21st through 39th percentile for Tier 2, and 20th percentile and below for Tier 3.

 - Based on the results of the assessment, the Istation Priority Report groups students according to need and prescribes Teacher-Directed Lessons (TDLs).
 TDLs are designed to further remediate and/or accelerate students’ reading or math skills.

 - What research was used in the development of the assessment?